+The construction of various phenomenological networks an active area of research for both biology and computational social science.
+While correlational relationships could potentially be easily calculated with the appropriate data, a fundamental question is the distinction between direct and indirect interactions.
+This is of particular importance for biology in terms of identifying the master regulator of a disease.
+The same application is true for social networks for identifying the source of influence.
+Established mathematical machineries like Bayesian networks or Markov random fields have been used for this purpose.
+The inference of casual relationships could be greatly benefited by time-series data.
+The question is extremely common in biology, under the term “reverse engineering”.
+Ideally, one could write differential equations to fit the temporal data, nevertheless, temporal data in most genomics experiments do not have enough time-points.
+To overcome the drawback, for instance, given the genome-wide expression profile of at different time-points, one could perform project the high-dimensional gene expression data to low dimensional space by data mining techniques such as SVD, and write differential equations to model the dynamics of the projections [26].

 Many networks in biology and social science are noisy and incomplete, leading to common challenges like link prediction and denoising.
 Difficulties lie at the proper learning of network organization based on observable data.
 Recently, generative models of networks, say stochastic block models [27], are very popular in computational social science.
 Nevertheless, such models are not widely used in biological context yet, presumably because of the lack of gold standard for validation.

 Formalisms for multi-layers network structure

 A recent trend of network analysis is the notion of multiplex networks where multiple layers of networks form an interconnected structure.
 The idea is originated in social network analysis because an individual may participate in multiple social circles: family, friends, colleagues, or in online setting: Facebook, Linkedln and Twitter.
 The same is true in biological context because of the existence of multiple relational connections (co-expression, genetic interactions etc.) between components in networks.
-A similar multiplex generalization in network analysis is the so-called temporal networks, which consider the slices of networks taking place at different time points together as a single mathematical structure [28].
+While different layers of networks are categorical in this formalism, a similar multi-layers generalization in network analysis is the so-called temporal networks.
+In short, a temporal network considers the slices of networks taking place at different time points together as a single mathematical structure [28].
 Again, the current application focuses on online social networks because genome-wide data in biological systems are still not dynamics enough.
 However, as the number of time points increases, say in RNA-Seq experiments, algorithms developed in social contexts can be easily applied to integrate the slices of co-expression networks.

 Nevertheless, biology motivates an alternate definition of temporal network.
-Networks from different species essentially capture a sense of temporal changes.
-In this definition, pairs of orthologous genes can be used to connect networks from different species, forming a multiplex structure.
-The notion has recently been used to integrate co-association across different species in order to detect conserved and specific functional modules [32].
-Another mathematical formalism was developed to measure the evolutionary rewiring rate between networks across species in analogous to quantifying sequence evolution [30].
+While they exist together at the same time-point, networks from different species essentially capture the evolutionary changes to a common core.
+In this definition, pairs of orthologous genes can be used to connect networks from different species, forming a multi-layers structure.
+The notion has recently been used to integrate co-association across different species in order to detect conserved and specific functional modules [29].
+Based on the same notion, a mathematical formalism was developed to measure the evolutionary rewiring rate between networks across species in analogous to quantifying sequence evolution [30].
 It was shown that metabolic networks rewire at a slower rate compared to various regulatory networks.

 Conclusion